 Review criteria in the existing Zoning for Accessory Apartments with an eye towards eliminating standards that may hamper the permitting and development of Accessory Apartments while maintaining criteria that preserve the character of the neighborhood.

 Several Towns have decreased the time when a house is eligible for application for an Accessory Apartment from 10 years after construction to five years.

-4. Provide Incentives to comply with the Inclusionary Housing Provision to the By-law The Inclusionary Housing provision to the By-law applies to the division of land into 6 or more lots.
+4. Fix the legal issues and provide Incentives to comply with the Inclusionary Housing Provision to the By-law

+The Inclusionary Housing provision to the By-law applies to the division of land into 6 or more lots.
 Adopted in 2004, the inclusionary housing provision has only yielded one off site affordable unit and a substantial pay-out for a development approved in 2007.
 Developers avoid the trigger for mandatory provision of affordable units by submitting a subdivision plan that is just under the number of lots required to provide an affordable housing unit (s), typically as a 3 or 4 lot subdivision plan.
-Consider a density bonus for a Residential Conservation Cluster Development as an incentive to create additional lots so that the affordability component is triggered.
+First the town needs to make the bylaw consistent with the Westwood Decision, then consider a density bonus for a Residential Conservation Cluster Development as an incentive to create additional lots so that the affordability component is triggered.

-5. Amend the Neighborhood Business District Section of the Zoning By-law to encourage the development of family apartments above the ground floor of a commercial building
+5. Amend the Neighborhood Business District Section of the Zoning By-law to encourage the development of family apartments above the ground floor of a commercial building.
 The Zoning By-law allows a dwelling in a business structure above the ground floor by Special Permit and Site Plan Review.
-Encourage the creation of affordable apartments for families above the ground floor in a commercial building in the Neighborhood Business District 1 by eliminating the maximum two bedroom restriction.
+Encourage the creation of affordable apartments for families above the ground floor in a commercial building in the Neighborhood Business District 1 by eliminating the maximum two-bedroom restriction.
 For buildings constructed prior to a given date, allow the Zoning Enforcement Officer to issue an occupancy permit based on public health and safety standards.
 The Housing Trust could work with commercial landlords to inform and advertise this residential use.
 An additional approached would be to consider allowing dwelling units on the first floor.